moeinrahimi/swarn-player/README.md

-swan-player is a music player web application, it is basically spotify clone (only by looks) for your home streaming music .
+swan-player is a self hosted web based music player with all features that a music player needs .